adrians/meta-amateurradio/README.md

 * Some packages (WSJT-X, JS8Call) depend on fortran libraries, but the fortran runtime is not enabled by default in the yocto project.
-You'll need to add the following lone to the `conf/local.conf` file:
+You'll need to add the following line to the `conf/local.conf` file:
 ```
 FORTRAN_forcevariable = ",fortran"
 ```